List of Star Trek: Deep Space Nine characters: Winn Adami

 Kai Winn Adami (Louise Fletcher) is the Kai, the religious leader of Bajor.
-She held the title of Vedek during the Cardassian occupation of Bajor, and claimed to have been beaten for her religious teachings.
+She was a vedek during the Cardassian occupation of Bajor.

 Winn makes her first appearance objecting to what Keiko O'Brien teaches in her school, in the episode "In the Hands of the Prophets".
-Winn also directs one of her supporters to assassinate Bareil, Winn's chief rival in the Vedek Assembly.
-Winn's involvement, although suspected by Major Kira Nerys, is never proven.
+Winn also directs one of her supporters to try to assassinate Bareil, Winn's chief rival.

 Winn later aligns herself with an extremist group called The Circle.
-The Circle's goal is to eliminate all external influences from Bajor, including the Federation, which would have served Winn's purposes in getting rid of Commander Sisko, whom she resents as the Emissary of the Prophets.
-The reward for her support would have been the guarantee of becoming Kai.
+The Circle's goal is to eliminate all external influences from Bajor, including the Federation, which would have gotten rid of Commander Sisko, whom she resents as the Emissary of the Prophets.
+Her reward would have been becoming Kai.
 When it is discovered that The Circle is secretly being supplied by the Cardassians, Winn immediately changes sides.

 In the episode "The Collaborator", the election for the next Kai approaches.
-Winn seeks out and obtains information about the Kendra Valley Massacre, which she uses to manipulate Major Kira into investigating Vedek Bareil Antos, who is in a relationship with Kira at the time.
-Ultimately, Bareil is forced to withdraw, resulting in Winn's election as Kai.
-Although Bareil is later proven innocent by Kira, he chooses not to reveal the truth, which is that Kai Opaka had actually been responsible for the massacre, a move that resulted in 43 deaths, including that of her own son, but which had saved over 1,400 other Bajoran lives.
+Winn obtains information about the Kendra Valley Massacre, perpetrated by the Cardassians during the occupation, which she uses to manipulate Major Kira into investigating Vedek Bareil, who is in a relationship with Kira at the time.
+Bareil withdraws from the election in order to protect the reputation of the former Kai, Opaka—she had been responsible for the massacre in order to save over 1,400 Bajorans—which makes Winn the Kai.